hakutakaid/Music-Indo/config/README.md

-# Yukki Music Bot Configs

-Config vars are basically the variables which configure or modify bot to function, which are the basic necessities of plugins or code to work.
-You have to set the proper mandatory vars to make it functional and to start the basic feature of bot.

-### Get to know about all these vars in depth from our Docs.
-[Read Now from Here](https://notreallyshikhar.gitbook.io/yukkimusicbot/config-vars/available-vars)

 ## Mandatory Vars

-- These are the minimum required vars need to setup to make Yukki Music Bot functional.
+- These are the minimum required vars need to setup to make Music Bot functional.

 1. `API_ID` : Get it from my.telegram.org
 2. `API_HASH`  : Get it from my.telegram.org
 3. `BOT_TOKEN` : Get it from [@Botfather](http://t.me/BotFather) in Telegram
-4. `MONGO_DB_URI` : Get mongo db [from here.](https://notreallyshikhar.gitbook.io/yukkimusicbot/deployment/mongodb)
+4. `MONGO_DB_URI` : Get mongo db
 5. `LOG_GROUP_ID` : You'll need a Private Group ID for this.
 Supergroup Needed with id starting from -100
-6. `OWNER_ID` : Your Owner ID for managing your bot., muktiple ids can be seperated by commas.
+6. `OWNER_ID` : Your Owner ID for managing your bot.
-7. `STRING_SESSIONS`: Pyrogram v2 session strings for multiple assistants, separated by commas.
+7. `STRING_SESSION` : Pyrogram Session Needed, Generate string from in Telegram.

 ## Non-Mandatory Vars